PempheroKamundi/pempherokamundi/README.md

 # 👋 Hi there, I'm Kondwani Kamundi

 ## About Me
 I'm a **Senior Full-Stack Software Engineer** with 6+ years of experience in software development and system design.
 Currently, I'm building **VirtuEducate**, an AI-powered exam prep assistant helping Malawian students prepare for **JCE and MSCE** exams.
-My passion lies in using technology to improve education accessibility in Malawi.
+My passion lies in using technology to solve real world problems.

 - Previously led development at **IBL AI** ([ibl.ai](https://ibl.ai/)), building AI-driven skills platforms used by **ACI Learning, Nvidia, Evermode, and Legatum**.